New Directions in Miscarriage Research:

 Since the 1990s, attitudes and practices around miscarriage have been changing significantly in the UK and elsewhere.
 Yet material support remains woefully inadequate, and while the silence is finally being broken, not all perspectives and voices are coming through.
 Newspapers and magazines now regularly publish stories of ‘celebrity miscarriage’, for example, but the lived experiences of impoverished and racialised communities are routinely sidelined despite higher miscarriage rates.
 Research also shows that miscarriage is increasingly being framed as loss and bereavement, which for some people is appropriate and validating, but can be alienating for those who understand their miscarriages differently.
 Further, miscarriage still gets siloed from other pregnancy endings like abortion, despite their commonalities and overlaps.

-The Feminist Miscarriage is therefore organising this conference to advance our three core aims:
+The Feminist Miscarriage Project is therefore organising this conference to advance our three core aims:

 • To promote intersectional research into how social inequalities affect miscarriage experiences and care structures.